N3RDIUM/PyCraft/README.md

 - [x]  = Will be fixed soon.
 #####
 - [x] 1.
 The game hangs while generating chunks.
+- [x] 2.
+All contributors don't appear on the README.

 ## Contributors
 ##### (Someone please make all-contributors appear here)